 Crude Distillation Unit

 Crude Distillation Unit (CDU) is responsible for breaking down crude oil into different parts for further processing.
 The CDU is a challenging environment for Piping due to high process temperatures and a wide variety of chemicals flowing through the piping.

-The chart below shows the representative layout of a Coker Unit (CDU) which is responsible for breaking down crude oil into different parts for further processing.
+A coker unit (CDU) is responsible for breaking down crude oil into different parts for further processing.
 The coker unit thermally cracks the heavy residual oil from the bottom of the vacuum distillation column into low molecular weight hydrocarbon gases, naphtha, light, and heavy gas oils, and pet coke (used as a fuel primarily in China for coal-fired power plants) and green coke which is used to make anodes for the steel industry.

 The Coker has some unique challenges including vibration from Coke Drums as well as a banana effect on the drums due to uneven distribution of temperature

 PT&P has extensive experience in inspecting and supplying components for Coker Units across its entire product line including expansion joints, spring supports, dynamic restraints, contact corrosion solutions, vibration control solutions, static restraints, and products from our SWECO division.

 The reformer unit converts naphthas from the CDU into high-octane liquid products which are used as blending stocks for high-octane gasoline.
 The reformer unit chemical processes require elevated temperatures of 850F+ and are endothermic which requires the use of a furnace to supply energy.